eddiezane/hook/README.md

   - [ ] Define spec for a catalog
   - [ ] Download and lookup (tap) a new catalog
   - [ ] Create default catalog as it's own GitHub repo
+  - [ ] Add automatic workflows to update webhooks.
 - [ ] Template logic for webhooks (sub in vars)
 - [ ] Web UI
-- [ ] CI/CD logic for consuming webhooks

 # License